-Welcome to the Research Guide for Rhetoric.
+Welcome to the Research Guide for rhetoric.
 Research projects for this course are specific in form and content.
 Please follow instructions provided in your syllabus and by your professor.
 The suggested databases are available linked from here and from the Electronic Resources section found on the library home page.
-Print resources are available in the PHC on-campus collection or by mail to distance learning members of the PHC community.
+Print resources are available in the PHC on-campus collection.
 You may check the location and availability of an item in the on-campus collection through the online catalog, Voyager .

 Professional library assistance is invaluable in this course and is available on campus, by phone at 540-441-8400, or by email at firstname.lastname@example.org.